patzsantos/e-portfolio-uoeo/Driverless Car Summative Assessment 1 and 2/README.md

 ## Running the Program
 The code was written on PyCharm and runs on Python 3.11 in the Conda environment.

+### Executing the code
+Each car operation, including login, are stored in separate python files for clarity and organisation.
+All of these files are stored in the 7D System Folder.
+Open the folder and access the files from there.

+For User Login:
+- Open the login.py file

+For Car Control:
+- Open the car_control.py file

+For Environment Perception:
+- Open the perception.py file

+For V2I:
+- Open the vtoi.py file
+-

 ## Testing the Program
-The code for each operation is separated, for better organization.
+The code for each operation is separated, for better organisation.
 The codes are embedded with assert statements in order to aid in debugging during the development stage.

 A corresponding unittest for each car operation was also developed in order to test whether code is working as desired.
 Assert statements are embedded in them as well.
+All you have to do is open the test files.
+They are named with "(car operation)_test.py" accordingly.

+All tests ran successfully.
+You can check them yourself by importing unittest in your IDE.

 ## Credits
-I was inspired by [this](link) to organize the file folders in Github.
+I was inspired by [this](link) to organise the file folders in Github.
 [cameron](link) from discuss.python.org was also helpful in developing my code.